RamblingGeekUK/ramblinggeek-dev/src/content/post/magicmirror-build.md

 ---
-title: "MagicMirror Build"
+title: "Magic Mirror Build"
 publishDate: "2018-05-05"
+author: Wayne
+tags:
+  - "raspberry pi"
 image: "~/assets/images/mmp.jpg"
 excerpt: "After seeing various people building MagicMirrors, I wanted to build one for myself.
 I did this in June 2017.
 Why post about it now?
 Well, I fully intended to post about it back then but then, you know, I got busy."
-tags:
-  - "raspberry"
 ---

 After seeing various people building MagicMirrors, I wanted to build one for myself.
 I did this in June 2017.
 Why post about it now?
 Well, I fully intended to post about it back then but then, you know, life.
 On a few occasions now I have found myself talking to (boring) people about this project and I ended up looking for pictures to show them, which takes too long, so I figured I should get it all in one place.